Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/properties/display.rst

 Maximum Draw Type
    The Maximum shading mode to display in the 3D View.
-   This can be useful if you have a high poly object that is slowing down performance.
+   This can be useful if you have a high-poly object that is slowing down performance.

 .. _objects-display-object-color: